Taubergießen: Geography

 Taubergießen is located in the southern Upper Rhine plain between Freiburg im Breisgau and Offenburg in the districts Emmendingen and Ortenau, near the northeastern town of Lahr and immediately west of the communities Kappel-Grafenhausen, Rust and Rheinhausen.

 Taubergießen belongs predominantly to the district of the communities Kappel-Grafenhausen, Rust and Rheinhausen.
-9.98 km ² property of the French community Rhinau are historically conditioned.
+9.98 km2 property of the French community Rhinau are historically conditioned.
 On the German territory, Rheinau, this "piece of Alsace in Germany", is classified as unincorporated community.
 Due to the straightening of the Rhine in the first half of the 19th century and the first localization of a river main bed in the area, a change in the border between Germany and France was partially made.
 However, the changes in the course of the river bed (respectively beds - its arms) did not change ownership.